iHani/my-deals/README.md

  *This app is part of Bahr's interview only, and not ready for production*

 ## Get Started

+First, you need to run the server app.
+Please clone and run the server from [here](https://github.com/iHani/my-deals-server)

 To install and start the API server, run the following npm (or yarn) commands in this directory:

 `npm install`